BenjaMura/BenjaMura/README.md

 🚀 I stay motivated to continuously learn and keep up with the latest trends and advances due to the constant evolution of technology.
 I believe in the importance of lifelong learning and am an enthusiastic adopter of new technologies and frameworks.
 ```
 ```
-🏃 I do a lot of sports in my free time.
+🏃 I do a lot of exercise in my free time.
 I find it not only entertaining, but also a great way to relax after a long day of programming.
 ```

 <a href="https://github.com/BenjaMura"><img src="images/Handshake.gif" alt="Handshake" height="40" width="60" title="Let's connect!"/></a>